What are browser extensions?

 Modern browsers like Google Chrome and Microsoft Edge make it easy to access Websites, search the Web, even use other Web apps.
 But sometimes the browser may not have exactly what you want out-of-the-box.
 In these cases, a browser extension can help you customize your browsing experience.

-Basically, an extension (also known as a plug-in or add-on) is a tiny piece of software that adds some custom function to your core browser.
+Basically, an extension is a tiny piece of software that adds some custom function to your core browser.
 Think here of things like dark-mode, spell-checkers, ad-blockers, and more.
 But extensions can also open you to more security risks.

 In this short article: an intro to browser extensions.
 What they do, how they work, how to add / remove them, and some considerations when installing.
 We’ll also discuss a safer alternative to extensions.